apache/guacamole-manual/src/installing-guacamole.md

 guacd is the proxy daemon that runs on your Guacamole server, accepts users' connections that are tunneled through the Guacamole web application, and then connects to remote desktops on their behalf.
-Building guacd creates an executable called `guacd` which can be run manually or, if you wish, automatically when your computer starts up.
+Building guacd creates an executable called {program}`guacd` which can be run manually or, if you wish, automatically when your computer starts up.

 To build guacamole-server, you will need a C compiler (such as gcc) and the